Damien Robinson - Visual Artist

 Beecroft Gallery - 2019

 To accompany the "Colour" exhibition, I ran a series of Daylight Light Painting workshops at the Beecroft Gallery.
-Ninety-five participants worked with me to create a range of images, which are on display at the Beecroft as part of the exhibition (until April 2020).
+Ninety-five participants worked with me to create a range of images, which were displayed at the Beecroft as part of the exhibition (until April 2020).

 Bow Arts cross-school partnerships - 2018